zoecarver/dflash/README.md

 This is a run using the cpu base model + on device dflash. `acc` is the number of accepted tokens.
 Timing is incorrect in the snippet below due to host <-> device transfers.

 Profiled runs without device transfers: standalone at 64 token context, dflash runs in 7.9ms.
-At 250k context it takes 1762ms (kv caching not implemented yet).
+At 250k context it takes 180ms.
+At 120k it takes 90ms.
+Without kv caching at 250k context it takes 1762ms.

 ```
    step 1: acc=2/16 avg=2.0 1.5s gen=2